Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Food-Based Enrichment

-Using meals and treats in ways that encourage natural behaviors like foraging, licking, chewing, and working for food instead of just eating from a bowl.
+Using meals and treats to encourage natural behaviors like foraging, licking, chewing, and working for food instead of eating from a bowl.

 Environmental Enrichment